andrade16/mock-task-service/README.md

 # mock-task-service

 This project acts as a basic CRUD server to accompany the task-service UI project.
 It allows the UI project to create, read, update, and delete tasks.

-## Available Scripts
+The UI project could can be found [here](https://gitlab.com/william.andrade/task-manager).
+Please follow the set up instructions in this repository before starting the UI project.

+## Set Up Instructions and Commands

-In the project directory, you can run:
+In your terminal, navigate to the mock-task-service directory, and from the root folder run:

-##### `$ npm start`
+- `npm install` - installs all project dependencies.

-This will start the server and have it listen on port 3000.
+- `npm start` - This will start the server and have it listen on port 3000.
 This is the port the UI project hits.

 ## Usage and Functionality